Fbada006/ArtMaker/README.md

 ## Usage

 **ArtMaker** implements canvas, which allows you to draw points with custom properties.

+### Android

-You can use the `ArtMaker` with default configuration as the following example:
+You can use `ArtMaker` with default configuration as the following example:

 ```kotlin
 ArtMaker(